Updated: Oct 26, 2022

 Because what you're trying to do is build social capital.
 You need to do that before you try to build your wallet.

-People need to know who you are because you have to build that like know and trust factor.
+People need to know who you are because you have to build that like know and trust.

-Which, if you want to get into this game, you got to learn the business again.
+To get into this game, you must learn the business again.

 What can teachers take today and use tomorrow?

-It doesn't matter your follower count, but how many people are rockin' with you.
+Your follower count doesn't matter, but how many people are rockin' with you?

 What do you want to provide?

-Think through this exercise of understanding what you provide, what, and how.
+Think through this exercise to understand what you provide, what, and how.

 I help ___ + who + do what + how